Skip to content

 The Great Peace Filter

-Scientific culture has given a name and structure to the age-old question of whether or not we are cosmically alone in the universe.
-The Fermi Paradox may read as follows:
+Scientific culture has given a name and a structure to the age-old question of whether or not we find ourselves cosmically lonely.
+The Fermi Paradox may be read as follows:

 Given the age and size of the universe, why do we see no evidence of extraterrestrial civilizations?